swt30/thesis/chapters/01-introduction/01-introduction.md

 These simple prescriptions cannot capture all the behaviour of every material, although they are generally good approximations for most.

 In addition to being approximations to experimental data, most of the prescriptions used are temperature-independent for two reasons.
-Firstly, the temperature dependence can be difficult to measure experimentally, especially at thousands of degrees.
+First, the temperature dependence can be difficult to measure experimentally, especially at thousands of degrees.
-Secondly, including temperature dependence in the EOS generally does not result in differences greater than a few percent in the bulk composition (mass/radius) of the planet.^[@Seager2007]
+Second, including temperature dependence in the EOS generally does not result in differences greater than a few percent in the bulk composition (mass/radius) of the planet.^[@Seager2007]
-Therefore, an important question to ask ourselves is whether investigating the equations of state more closely is even worth it.
+Therefore, an important question to ask ourselves is what we can gain from investigating the equation of state.

-I believe we can make improvements in the following key areas:

-> TODO: fill out why the water EOS needs improvement and why we chose to work on it

   ### Water's thermal properties may lead to interesting structure

 The degree to which thermal structure may affect the properties of a water-rich planet has not yet been well studied.
 Super-Earth planets with significant water layers, sometimes called waterworlds, provide an interesting testbed for our investigation.
 They may display more significant variation in their properties, both observable and internal, than purely Earth-like (iron and silicate) planets.
 They are therefore a worthwhile target for study.

-Water presents an opportunity to assess thermal effects in a material that has a rich and interesting phase structure across a large temperature and pressure range (@fig:water-phases).
+Water presents an opportunity to assess thermal effects in a material that has a rich and interesting phase structure across a large temperature and pressure range ([@fig:water-phases]).
 At low temperature and pressure, water exists as a liquid, vapour, or solid (Ice Ih).
-At high pressure, it takes on a number of alternate ice forms (Ice V, VI, VII, X, etc.)^[@Choukroun2007].
-It can also exist as a low-density supercritical fluid or superheated vapour.
+At high pressure, it takes on a number of alternate ice forms (Ice V, VI, VII, X, etc.)^[@Choukroun2007] It can also exist as a low-density supercritical fluid or superheated vapour.
 This all means that the behaviour of water layers is thermally interesting.
 The behaviour of water is also strongly linked to questions of habitability because Earth-sized solid planets with oceans provide the best approximation to the one planet known to harbour life.

 ![
   Phase diagram of water.
   Water has a rich and interesting phase structure.
-  Here we show some of the key phases which are relevant when modelling a watery planet: liquid, vapour, and solid ice Ih, but also more exotic phases such as the high-pressure ices.
+  Here I show some of the key phases which are relevant when modelling a watery planet: liquid, vapour, and solid ice Ih, but also more exotic phases such as the high-pressure ices.
   Lines mark the boundaries of each phase.
   --- *Data from @Choukroun2007 and @Wagner2002*
 ](water_phases_fig){#fig:water-phases}